-Dog exercise areas are provided by Council for dog owners.
+Dog exercise areas are provided by City of Gold Coast (City) for dog owners.
 These areas are not for the exclusive use of dogs and their owners.
 They are for the enjoyment of all, so please be considerate of people who may be sharing the area with you and your dog or using the park or beach after you leave.

-To use a park, reserve, foreshore or beach for other animals (eg. a horse), a permit is required.
+A permit is required to use a park, reserve, foreshore or beach for other animals, for example a horse.

 A dog exercise area is the signed part of a park, reserve, foreshore or beach where dogs may be exercised off-leash but under effective control.

 A dog prohibited area is the signed part of a park, reserve, foreshore or beach where dogs are not permitted.
 Dogs are totally prohibited in all children's playground areas and within 200 metres of all flagged bathing areas.
 Penalties apply.

 Dogs must be walked on leash in all other areas.
 The walking your dog brochure provides information on how to be a responsible pet owner.
 See the maps below for details of off-leash and prohibited dog exercise areas.

 You can walk your dog on most Gold Coast beaches, but be sure to follow these rules:

 - Keep your dog on a leash and remember that dogs aren’t permitted within 200 metres of flagged areas.